 Certified local government entities.

-NOTE: The Department will not award funding to:

-any private telecommunications provider, or local governmental entity that is currently in default of the conditions of any contract previously executed by the Department.

-any private telecommunications provider that is under any action by the Department of Revenue

-any private telecommunications provider that is under any action by a regulatory body, including the Federal Communications Commission and/or the Montana Public Service Commission.
+An eligible private telecommunications provider is an eligible recipient of a 9-1-1 grant through a cooperative endeavor with a certified local government entity that hosts a public safety answering point.
+All eligible private telecommunications providers that are applying for a 9-1-1 grant need to address local, regional and statewide competition and how any grant award would affect competing providers in their application.

+Due diligence criteria [needs work]

+Financial bona fides

+Ability to deliver service

+Eligible telecommunications carriers as provided under Title 69 Chapter 3, Part 8, MCA

+Etc.

 D. ELIGIBLE USES OF FUNDS

-Per 10-4-306(2) MCA, the types and uses of 9-1-1 grant funds awarded to eligible private telecommunications providers and certified local government entities include:
+Per 10-4-306(2) MCA, the types and uses of 9-1-1 grant funds awarded to eligible private telecommunications providers and certified local government entities that host a PSAP include:

 emergency telecommunications systems plan(s);